Be Smart Long Before a Market Downturn

 Adopt a long-term investment mentality

 Everyone loves the annual Great Singapore Sale.
 There is no better time to buy the things you wanted all year at massive discounts.
 People will cheer you on for getting a steal on an item and you can be proud of yourself that you waited such a long time to buy the item you wanted on sale.
 So why do investors not adhere to this common sense?
 Why do most people freak out when markets turn negative and do the opposite of buying more investments that are now on sale?
 This phenomenon is called Myopic loss-aversion.
 In short, it describes that investors make the mistake of thinking short-term for their long-term goals.
 This short-sightedness results in panic selling at the worst possible time-- when the market drops and everything is cheaper.
 So don’t sell.
-But, if you are in the fortunate situation and you still have a job during an economic downturn take advantage of buying securities at massive discounts.
+But, if you are in a fortunate situation and you still have a job during an economic downturn take advantage of buying securities at massive discounts.

 Set yourself up for success with automation

-One of the smartest thing you can do is choose a product or platform that allows you to easily set up regular contributions.
+One of the smartest things you can do is choose a product or platform that allows you to easily set up regular contributions.
 That way, no matter what the market does, you will always have a standing instruction to invest the same amount of money each month.
 Robo-advisors, such as StashAway, do just that by automatically investing your funds in personalised portfolios of ETFs (Exchange-traded Funds) no matter what the market does.
 That way, in the long-term, your purchases average out to buying fair value for those assets.
-This investment strategy is commonly known dollar cost averaging.
+This investment strategy is commonly known as dollar-cost averaging.
 It’s been proven to get the best return over time, especially compared to timing the market.

 It’s not about being a smart investor only in a downturn; it’s about being a smart investor no matter the market conditions.
 I can’t emphasise enough that a bear market is not avoidable-- eventually, it will happen.
 Whether that’s 3 months or 3 years away is something that even the most seasoned professional investors can’t tell you for certain.
 But what I can tell you is that in these good times, you need to make sure you’re mentally and financially prepared for the bad times ahead, as your behaviour when the markets get rocky will have a significant impact on your long-term wealth.